firte14/FAC14/README.md

 #### Interactive Elements
-For the interactive aspects of the website, optimisations took place in different areas to enhance the sites interactivity with the users:
+For the interactive aspects of the website, optimisations took place in different areas to enhance the site's interactivity with the users:
 ##### Micro-interactions:
 Implemented smooth hover transition(0.3 ease)
-Button animations(scale, change of colour when hovered around) Loading animations for the career listings
+Button animations(scale, change of colour when hovered over) Loading animations for the career listings

 #### Performance Optimisation